Funding model for assisted dying services

 The Notice sets out five main modules with a fixed price payment that can be claimed, based on an estimate of the number of hours involved for the services.

-- Module 1: Application and first opinion of eligibility – paid to the attending medical practitioner (AMP).
+- Module 1: First opinion, including advice and request for Assisted Dying – paid to the attending medical practitioner (AMP).

 - Module 2: Independent assessment of eligibility – paid to the independent medical practitioner (IMP).